convey-stack/convey-stack.github.io/_documentation/HTTP.md

 ## Overview
 Provides `FabioMessageHandler` (used by `IHttpClient`) that integrates with [Fabio](https://github.com/fabiolb/fabio) load balancer.
-In order to use Fabio, it is required to configure Consul as describe above.
+In order to use Fabio, it is required to configure Consul as described above.

 ## Installation
 `dotnet add package Convey.LoadBalancing.Fabio`